dksanyal/Name-Parsing/README.md

 DATASET

 An annotated corpus of personal names is prepared to test the performance of our tool.
 The dataset is freely available for research purpose.
+Training subset: train.names, train.states.
+Test subset: test.names, test.states.